JesseDenier/E-commerce-Back-End/README.md

   - 'quit' (Exits the MySQL command-line client)

-  - 'node run seed' (Populates the new database with placeholder data)
+  - 'npm run seed' (Populates the new database with placeholder data)

-  - 'node start' (Starts the application on your local server)
+  - 'npm start' (Starts the application on your local server)

 - When you are done using the application remember to open your terminal and hit 'control + c' at the same time to end the server.